 Primarily, I function as an educator on topics within botanical wellness.
-I enjoy public speaking and research and also do some in-person consulting and bespoke product development.
+I enjoy public speaking and writing and also do some in-person consulting and bespoke product development.

 Endocrine dysfunction and child-related health topics are my primary areas of interest as well as whole-family support for managing complex health concerns.

 I am an herbalist first, with a specialty in aromatherapy.
-Growing up in the Northern Appalachians of PA and the Finger Lakes of NY, I learned a little about foraging, a little about gardening and preserving, and something of botanical medicines, such as using ginger and mint for bellyaches, celery seeds for bronchitis, and herbal steams for sinus congestion.
+Growing up in the Northern Appalachians of PA and the Finger Lakes of NY, I learned a little about foraging, a little about gardening and preserving, and something of botanical medicines.

 All of this to say, I have two decades of experience assisting family, friends, and clients to incorporate real food, herbs, and aromatherapy in their lives to promote wellness and to help their bodies do what they were created to do.

 - BS Mathematics/Computer Science, Grove City College, 1995

 - Certificates in: Family Herbalist, Holistic Wellness Professional, Aromatic Medicine, Pharmacology of Food, Vintage Remedies 2009-2013